mvviner/EgyptOldKingdomMapHack/README.md

 [Download](https://github.com/mvviner/EgyptOldKingdomMapHack/releases/download/1.0/EgyptOldKingdomMapHack.zip)
 ------
 This utility is made to supplement the walkthrough of Egypt Old Kingdom game.
 Features:
-1. The utility Shows location of important things on both City and Egypt map (Egypt map is optional).
+1. The utility shows location of important things on both City and Egypt map (Egypt map is optional).
 2. Also, while the utility is run it creates a backup copy of each save file, and if the save file gets deleted, it's automatically restored.

+The utility shows your latest save file.
+Note that on harder difficulty settings the game creates its first save file on the 10th turn.

 ------
 ![screenshot](https://github.com/mvviner/EgyptOldKingdomMapHack/blob/master/EgyptOldKingdomMapHack%20screenshot.png)